rpnlatex v1.4.2

 = Relational Operators

-Similar to , these commands combine two items into an "equation" by placing a relational operator between them.
-NOTE: There is no real distinction between relational and infix operators internally, so this = prefix is just a way to get more keybindings available.
+Similar to ,, these commands combine two expressions into an "equation" by placing a relational operator (or arrow) between them.

 Equality-like relations: